PoojaChoudhary03/Flight_Delay_Prediction/README.md

 - Extracting the top destinations with average delays and arrivals
 - Calculating best weekday to travel in terms of delays (departures and arrivals)
-- Impact of late departure on arrival time (with difference between both) As with the cleaning and preprocessing, if you wish to see more detail about the feature engineering, refer to the respective notebooks.
+- Impact of late departure on arrival time (with difference between both)